beto20/beto20/README.md

-## I am Alberto Velasquez, from Peru and a system engineer student
+## I am Alberto Velasquez, from Peru and a system engineer

 - 🌱 I enjoy learning about tech and new ways to solve problems by programming
 - 🥅 2022 Goals: Improve my skills in programming and learn more about software development.